 College Transfer Scholarships

-The following links will provide you with most of the scholarship resources for students transferring to a four year college.
-Please keep in mind that every college has specific scholarships for differrent majors, some even have grant funding for certain programs.
-If the college you want to transfer to is not listed below do not assume they do not offer scholarships, go to their web site, or call them directly, as every college offers some merit and need based scholarships.
-Keep in mind the best source of money for college is federal finacial aid available at www.fafsa.ed.gov.
-The next best source is the four year college!
+The following links will provide you with most of the scholarship resources for students transferring to a four-year college.
+Please keep in mind that every college has specific scholarships for different majors, some even have grant funding for certain programs.
+If the college you want to transfer to is not listed below do not assume they do not offer scholarships, go to their website, or call them directly, as every college offers some merit and need-based scholarships.
+Keep in mind the best source of money for college is federal financial aid available at www.fafsa.ed.gov.
+The next best source is the four-year college!

 NC College Transfer Scholarships

 The Golden LEAF Scholarship awards up to 215 grants, each valued at about $12,000 ($3,000 per year for up to four years) for the 2015-16 academic year.
 These scholarships are made possible through a grant from the Golden LEAF Foundation.

 The Nance Family Agricultural Scholarship is a $1,000 gift specifically for Richmond Community College students transferring into the College of Natural Resources or College of Agriculture and Life Sciences at NC State University.
 This scholarship applies to the following majors:

 - Environmental Technology and Management

 - Natural Resources

 - Fisheries, Wildlife and Conservation Biology